TalyaCohen1/Gmail_Project/README.md

 The web server provides a RESTful API for a Gmail-like application with the following features:

 1. **User Management**: Registration and authentication
-2. **Email System**: Send, receive, and manage emails with URL blacklist validation
+2. **Email System**: Send, receive, manage, and draft emails with URL blacklist validation
 3. **Labels**: Create and manage email labels/categories
 4. **Blacklist Integration**: Integration with Exercise 2's URL blacklist filter
 5. **Multi-threading**: Handle multiple concurrent clients